Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: The Setting

 However, a quantization does not necessarily involve dynamics, that is, an equation of motion.
 It is rather well understood and accepted that the dynamics must be introduced in various ways, each way corresponding to its own quantum physical system.
 This is typically done by choosing a specific quantum Hamiltonian operator for the quantum system under consideration and using it in Schr\"odinger's equation.
 While the quantum Hamiltonian can be the quantization of a classical physics Hamiltonian, this aspect of quantization will not be considered in this paper beyond one simple remark for now.
 One can always take a self-adjoint symbol $g$, that is $g^* = g$, and consider it as a `classical' Hamiltonian whose corresponding quantum Hamiltonian is some self-adjoint extension of the symmetric Toeplitz operator $T_g$.
+Note that $T_g$ will be a symmetric operator under a hypothesis relating the inner product with the conjugation.
+But in some examples that hypothesis need not hold and so the construction of self-adjoint Hamiltonians becomes an important problem; one such example is given by $SU_q(2)$.
 We will return to this point.

 This paragraph is a non-rigorous discussion which is only meant to serve as motivation.
 We first consider the formal sum

 We emphasize that the cardinality of the index set $J$ is completely arbitrary.
 If we restrict $j$ in the previous sum to lie in some finite subset of $J$, this gives a well-defined element in $\mathcal{P}^* \otimes \mathcal{P}$, which in turn can be identified (essentially by thinking of Dirac's bra-ket notation) as a finite rank projection operator mapping $\mathcal{P}$ to itself.
 If $\mathcal{H}$ has finite dimension, then (\ref{formal-sum}) itself immediately identifies $K$ as the kernel of the identity operator of $\mathcal{P} = \mathcal{H}$.
 If $\mathcal{H}$ has infinite dimension, then (\ref{formal-sum}) also identifies $K$ as the kernel of the identity operator of $\mathcal{P} $ provided that we interpret the infinite sum in the topology corresponding to the strong operator topology of bounded operators.
 So (\ref{formal-sum}) is basically a resolution of the identity of $\mathcal{P}$.
 It seems reasonable to suppose that (\ref{formal-sum}) could be replaced with a resolution of the identity of $\mathcal{P}$ by coherent states without changing this theory dramatically.
 However, we must emphasize that the Toeplitz quantization to be defined below is not the coherent state quantization (see \cite{gazeau}) associated to (\ref{formal-sum}).
 The latter quantization in this setting maps the function $\alpha : J \to \mathbb{C}$ to the operator associated to $\sum_{j \in J} \alpha(j) \varphi_j^* \otimes \varphi_j$, modulo the usual technical details about convergence of the sum.
 Moreover, the set of all such $\alpha$'s forms a commutative algebra, while we will quantize the possibly non-commutative algebra $\mathcal{A}$.